 - The initial private subroutine assigns the value of SpinButton1 to TextBox2 whenever SpinButton1_Change event is triggered.

 - The second code block will create two dropdown lists since it populates ComboBox1 and ComboBox2 with pre-defined lists of values during the initialization of the UserForm.

 - The third code block assigns the values entered in the UserForm to the last empty cell in the worksheet when the Submit button is triggered.

 - The fourth code block assigns the textbox value to blank thus clearing the values in the input fields whenever the Clear button is triggered.

 - CommandButton3 aka Cancel button will unload the UserForm once the job is done.

 - Now select the Run button or Press on F5 to run your Code as follows:

-Read More: How to Handle VBA InputBox Cancel Button in Excel (2 Examples)
+Read More: VBA InputBox for Integer Value Only in Excel

 2. Creating UserForm to Perform Mathematical Calculations with Multiple Input Fields